S4Sleep: Elucidating the design space of deep-learning-based sleep stage classification models: Discussion

 \section{Discussion}

-\header{Search for model architectures} This paper demonstrates the technical feasibility of identifying optimal model architectures from a rather large class of encoder-predictor models in a structured fashion while also keeping track of the uncertainties of the approach.
-We envision that this procedure could serve as a blueprint for other long-term time series classification tasks in order to assess if the identified model architectures also generalize to other domains.
+\header{Search for model architectures} This paper demonstrates the technical feasibility of identifying optimal model architectures from a relatively large class of encoder-predictor models in a structured fashion while also keeping track of the uncertainties associated with the approach.
+The authors envision that this procedure could serve as a blueprint for other long-term time series classification tasks in other domains.

-\header{Time-series-based vs. spectrogram-based models} The two \textit{S4Sleep} variants show the same ranking on all three considered datasets, namely \textit{S4Sleep(ts)} dominates in the single-channel case and \textit{S4Sleep(spec)} in the multi-channel case.
-More specifically, on SHHS the differences between both models turn out statistically significant.
-It remains an interesting open question on how to devise time-series-based models to also outperform spectrogram-based approaches in the multi-channel case.
-The best-performing approaches in the literature were often the XSleepNet \cite{phan2021xsleepnet} models, which operate jointly on time series and spectrogram input.
-This suggests that the identified single-modality architectures could be leveraged within a combined model with dual input representations to further enhance the predictive performance.